 Greatest Desires & Ultimate Responsibility

 There are more problems to consider.
 Namely, although Tom continues to assert that his CFW vehicle allows room for genuine responsibility, after looking under the hood, no responsibility is detected.
-As noted above, Tom holds to Edwarsean Compatibilism and asserts that one always chooses based on one’s greatest desire at the moment.
+As noted above, Tom holds to Edwardsian Compatibilism and asserts that one always chooses based on one’s greatest desire at the moment.
 Accordingly, one’s “greatest desire” is causally determined by one’s nature.
 This nature we each possess is ultimately traced back to God.

 That is to say, God causally determines things to eventually determine your nature.
 Tom continues to assert that this is not anything like “falling dominoes,” but I fail to see how the analogy is dissimilar.
-According to Edwarseans, this nature God has given you only allows you to choose based on your desire — your greatest desire (no genuine range of choice options available).
+According to Edwardsians, this nature God has given you only allows you to choose based on your desire — your greatest desire (no genuine range of choice options available).
 Therefore, God is ultimately responsible for your nature, and thus, God is ultimately responsible for the only thing you are supposedly “free” to choose.
 According to Tom’s view, God holds you responsible for your sinful “greatest desires” (even though you had no ability to not have sinful greatest desires) based on your nature created by God.

 The Primary Objection